iffybooks/draw-with-code/README.md

 Python Turtle is a drawing tool based on Logo, a programming language developed in the 1960s to teach programming to kids.
 Logo was used widely in school computer labs in the '80s and '90s.

 Here's how it works: The user types lines of code to control a cursor onscreen, typically represented as a turtle.

- move around

-little turtle walk around onscreen.
-The turtle can draw lines and curves as it goes, creating cool geometric art.
-Once you’ve drawn a picture, you can add a loop to your code to repeat it as many times as you want.
-Whether you’re new to programming or you have decades of experience, you’ll be able to have fun with Python Turtle.
+The turtle can draw lines and curves as it walks around, creating geometric art.
+The next step is to add a loop to your code, letting you repeat the instructions as many times as you want.

+We'll be using Python, a programming language that comes preinstalled with many computer operating systems.
+Python is really cool!
+It's relatively easy to learn, and it's used widely by scientists, web developers, hackers, and just about everyone else.

+We'll be focusing on `turtle`, a module that comes built-in with Python.

+We'll also use IDLE, a program that lets you write a block of code and run it repeatedly.

+At the Iffy Books computer lab we're using the Linux-based operating system Ubuntu.

 idle